Rotational susceptibility of a hot and dense hadronic matter: Formulation

 where $a$ and $b$ are the VDW parameters, and describe the attractive and repulsive interactions among the hadrons, respectively.
 The $P$, $V$, $T$, and $N$ represent the pressure, volume, temperature, and the number of particles in the system, respectively.

 Writing the above Eq. (\ref{vdweq}) in terms of the number density, $n \equiv N/V,$ we have

-The two correction terms in the above Eq. (~\ref{vdweq2}) compared to the ideal case ($P(T,n) = nT$) are due to the repulsive and attractive interaction.
+The two correction terms in the above Eq. (~\ref{vdweq2}) compared to the ideal case ($P(T,n) = nT$) are due to the repulsive and attractive interactions.
 The repulsive interaction (first term) is incorporated via the excluded volume correction method by changing the total volume V to an effective volume that is accessible to particles.
 It is taken care of by using the appropriate volume parameter $b = 16\pi r^3/3$, where $r$ is the particle's hardcore radius.
-We use $r_{M}=0.2$ fm for mesons, and $r_{B,(\bar{B})}=0.62$ fm for (anti)baryons.
-In contrast, the attractive interaction (second term) is set to $a=0.926$ GeV fm$^{3}$.
-There are various ways to extract the VDW parameters.
+We use $r_{M}=0.2$ fm for mesons, and $r_{B,(\bar{B})}=0.62$ fm for (anti)baryons~\cite{Pradhan:2023rvf, Sahoo:2023vkw, Albright:2014gva, Sarkar:2018mbk}.
+In contrast, the attractive interaction (second term) is set to $a=0.926$ GeV fm$^{3}$ \cite{Sarkar:2018mbk, Pradhan:2023rvf}.
+The considered hardcore radius of baryons is based on a chi-square fit to the lattice calculation of both pressure and the trace anomaly (or interaction measure).
+In Ref.~\cite{Albright:2014gva}, the authors provide insights about the hard core radius of protons and neutrons, which is found to be 0.62 $\pm$ 0.04 fm.
+There are several methods for extracting the VDW parameters.
 These can be estimated by reproducing the ground state of the nuclear matter \cite{Vovchenko:2015vxa}, or by fitting lQCD results for different thermodynamic quantities like energy density and pressure, etc. \cite {Samanta:2017yhh, Sarkar:2018mbk}.
+In this study, the VDW parameters used are obtained by contrasting the lattice equation of state for QCD matter at finite chemical potentials~\cite{Sarkar:2018mbk}.
 The Eq. (\ref{vdweq2}) reduces to the EVHRG equation of state for $a = 0$, where only repulsive interactions are included.
-And it reduces to the ideal HRG case for both $a = 0$, $\&$ $b = 0$.
+And it reduces to the ideal HRG case for both $a = 0$ and $b = 0$.